Partly Cloudy

 Sponsored by:

-Here’s a look at what’s at stake for the Legislature and the Republican-authored constitutional amendment designed to ensure only U.S. citizens can vote in Wisconsin:
+Here’s a look at what was at stake for the Legislature and the Republican-authored constitutional amendment designed to ensure only U.S. citizens can vote in Wisconsin:

 Wisconsin Legislature

-Republicans hold a 64-35 edge in the Assembly, but redistricting and retirements have left 57 seats open and 15 Democrats unopposed.
-Democratic leaders believe they have a shot at retaking the majority.
-Assembly Speaker Robin Vos has downplayed any potential Democratic gains, pointing out that the party has never come close to the majority in more than a decade.
+Republicans held a 64-35 edge in the Assembly, but redistricting and retirements left 57 seats open and 15 Democrats unopposed.
+Democratic leaders had high hopes of retaking the majority.
+Assembly Speaker Robin Vos downplayed any potential Democratic gains, pointing out that the party has never come close to the majority in more than a decade.
+As of early Wednesday morning, Democrats had managed to flip fewer than a dozen GOP districts while Republicans had won at least 50 seats, guaranteeing them control.

 Citizenship voting amendment

-The Wisconsin Constitution states that every U.S. citizen can vote in Wisconsin elections.
-Republicans are asking voters to approve an amendment that would tweak that language to say that only U.S. citizens can vote in federal, state and local elections held in Wisconsin.
+The Wisconsin Constitution states that every U.S. citizen who is at least 18 can vote.
+The amendment revises that language to read that only U.S. citizens can vote in federal, state and local elections held in Wisconsin.

 By TODD RICHMOND